AIResearchLab/kobuki_docker/README.md

 This repository contains dockerfile for kobuki system for both ARM64 and AMD64 systems.

-## Setup for Docker container from ghcr.io
+## Add this Docker container to other projects

 Add the following snippet under `services` to any compose.yaml file to add this container.